 The market for our common stock relies in part on the research and reports that industry or financial analysts publish about us or our business.
 We do not control these analysts.
-If any analyst who covers us downgrades our stock or lowers its future stock price targets or estimates of our operating results, our stock price could decline rapidly.
+If any analyst who covers us downgrades our stock or lowers its future stock price targets or estimates of our operating results, the market price of our common stock could decline rapidly.
 Furthermore, if any analyst ceases to cover our Company, we could lose visibility in the market.
-Each of these events could, in turn, cause our trading volume and the market price of our common stock to decline.
+Each of these events could, in turn, cause the trading volume and market price of our common stock to decline.